 Brooklyn Law School library is a member of the Federal Depository Library Program, serving as a selective depository for U.S. government documents.
 The BLS Library became a selective depository in 1974 and holds few government documents published prior to that date.
 At present, the Library selects less than 12% of available items from the Government Printing Office.
 The majority of our collection emanates from Congress and the Judiciary.
 We have a microfiche collection containing all Congressional hearings, reports, prints and bills from 1984 to date.
-The depository collection is accessible to the public Monday – Thursday, 9:00am-8:00pm, Friday, 9:00am-6:00pm and Saturday, 9:00am-5:00pm.
+The depository collection is accessible to the public when reference assistance is available: Monday – Thursday, 9 AM - 8 PM, Friday, 9 AM - 5 PM, and Saturday, 12 PM - 4 PM (Fall and Spring semesters) and Monday-Friday, 9 AM - 5 PM (Summer).
 Patrons who need access to the collection must request specific assistance at the reference desk in order to be directed to the appropriate depository resources.

 Individuals from local law schools may use the library by presenting their identification card or the appropriate pass as listed below:

 Members of the public who need to use specific material from our collection must first obtain a yellow METRO referral card from their public or academic library.
 METRO referral patrons are restricted to one card per user per week.
 The METRO patron must present the card to the BLS lobby guard upon arrival and then turn the card in at the library circulation desk.
-METRO referrals are valid Monday to Friday, 9:00 am to 5:00 pm and Saturday, 10:00am to 5:00pm.
+A reference librarian can assist with METRO referrals only from Monday to Friday, 9 am to 5 pm.
 METRO referral cards are not accepted during the BLS reading and examination periods.
 METRO referral patrons do not have access to our e-resources.

 This letter should be sent to: